Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Setting-up-Data-Synchronization.md

 ```
 - Update the following <value> tags to match your environment:

-o **PollingInterval:** The frequency (in milliseconds) the service checks for new data.
-We recommend 300000 (5 minutes).
-Setting this too low (e.g., under 1 minute) can cause heavy unnecessary load on your server and network.
+- **PollingInterval:** The frequency (in milliseconds) the service waits before initiating a new synchronization cycle.
+The standard configuration is 300000 (5 minutes).
+However, if you need changes to reflect more quickly in the external system, you can safely lower this to 60000 (1 minute).
+Setting this value to anything less than 60000 milliseconds will not make the sync run any faster, so 1 minute is the functional minimum.
+Note that this interval indicates the wait time before the engine fires a new cycle, not the exact amount of time it will take for a change to appear (as data processing time must also be factored in).
+The system only starts this timer after the previous cycle has completely finished.
-o **WebServiceUrl:** The base URL to your Spira instance.
+- **WebServiceUrl:** The base URL to your Spira instance.
 This is the exact URL you use to access the Spira login screen in your web browser (e.g., http://yourserver/SpiraPlan).
-o **Login & Password:** The credentials for your dedicated Spira service account.
+- **Login & Password:** The credentials for your dedicated Spira service account.

 ??? info "Using On-premises TFS:"